zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/10-sinhala-amazon.md

 [Msdiv 96] (#msdiv96) {#msdiv96 .ref .msdiv}

 [APZ 96.5] (#apz96 .5) {#apz96 .5 .ref .apz} "Someone has a sense of locality
-No” to one means to the earhath alms.
+No" to one means to the earhath alms.
 This is in the way for someone who has no nature.
 No saying or saying that this is the case Figurally taken or pain-drawn or numbering
 Enter a Conscious or Conscious Conducting
 No escape.
 (The latter section 4—8-7 should be applied here.)
 Fire called Wisdom The beast, the beacon.
-“Does not do so” is a different object does not.
+"Does not do so" is a different object does not.
 Changes also do not change.
 Changing my eye ear, nose, tongue, ear It does not take a while.
 Not fainting, not shaking hands on the chest and not crying in remembrance Do not come to the Muller.
 Mezili,

-[APZ 96.6] (#apz96 .6) {#apz96 .6 .ref .apz} "does not lose time”
+[APZ 96.6] (#apz96 .6) {#apz96 .6 .ref .apz} "does not lose time"
 There is no justification of touch from it, as there is no rejuvenation or suffering.
 Zoca does not.
 Not fainting.
 The chest is not puncted. into the mindfulness absent.
 Empty from the nose from the ears, from the tongue, from the nose, from the ear.